 Are the following sentences TRUE or FALSE?

 Christmas is only about three weeks away and we're still not ready.
-Let's see what's on my Christmas check list:-
+Let's see what's on my Christmas check list:- - I have to decorate my Christmas tree

 - I have to write my Christmas cards for my friends and family